etiennebr/rstdocs/Applications/Geometry/RefineSensorModel.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{RefineSensorModel_param_table}, page~\pageref{RefineSensorModel_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+RefineSensorModel+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *RefineSensorModel* .

-Parameters table for Refine Sensor Model:
+.. [#] Table: Parameters table for Refine Sensor Model.

 +----------------+--------------------------+--------------------------------------------------+
 |Parameter Key   |Parameter Type            |Parameter Description                             |